audrayyyyyyyyy/Pawdible_Front-end/README.md

 ## Installation
 ### Prerequisites:
-This projects requires Node.js and React to run.
+This projects requires Node.js, Vite, and React to run.
 Before deploying this site, make sure to install these software to your system

 ### Downloading the repository
 ```bash